redpesk-common/afb-libpython/README.md

 ## Events

-Event should attached to an API.
-As binder as a building secret API, it is nevertheless possible to start a timer directly from a binder.
-Under normal circumstances, event should be created from API control callback, when API it's state=='ready'.
-Note that it is developer responsibility to make pythonEvent handle visible from the function that create the event to the function that use the event.
+Event should be attached to an API.
+As binders automatically have an underlying (unpublished) API, it is nevertheless possible to start a timer directly from a binder.
+Under normal circumstances, events should be created from an API control callback, when API has `state=='ready'`.
+Note that it is the developer responsibility to make the pythonEvent handle visible from the function that creates the event to the function that uses the event.

 ```python
     def apiControlCb(api, state):